 Homosexuals and lesbians in Nazi Europe

-For a long time, the fate of 'pink triangles' was taboo and remains unknown.
-Indeed, it was only thanks to the gay and lesbian liberation movement of the 1970s that the subject began to be debated.
-This exhibition places the persecution of homosexuals under the Nazi regime in a European framework, while focusing on the German and French case, from the first homosexual movements at the end of the 19th century to the most recent memorial processes.
-Life histories bear witness to the heterogeneous destiny of homosexual men and women during this period, when they were sometimes also Jews, resistance fighters, even sympathizers of the regime.
+For a long time, the fate of the "pink triangles" was taboo and remains little known.
+Indeed, it was only during the gay and lesbian liberation movement of the 1970s that the subject began to be debated.
+This exhibition places the persecution of homosexuals under the Nazi regime in a European context, while focusing on the German and French case, from the first homosexual movements at the end of the 19th century to the most recent memorial processes.
+Life histories bear witness to the heterogeneous fate of homosexual men and women during this period, when they were sometimes also Jewish, resistant, or even sympathizers of the regime.

 flag-fr